xinqian-mit/API_Phonons/Readme.md

 # API_Phonons
 ----
-This is a API that interfaces ase, lammps, phonopy, alamode thirdorder.py and quippy for molecular simulation.
-Written by Xin Qian @ MIT.
-This package is developed to interface different phonon simulation tools, making it convenient to extract force constants of any empirical or machine learning potentials, or from AIMD data.
+This is a API that interfaces ase, lammps, phonopy, alamode thirdorder.py and quippy for molecular simulation, written by Xin Qian @ MIT.
+This package is developed to make it easy to extract  force constants and phononic properties of any empirical or machine learning potentials, or directly from AIMD data.

 The API_*.py files contains functions for interfacing different packages, while in the directory script/, I provided examples for computing those different properties including harmonic/thirdorder force constants, or dielectric tensors.